MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * SNS provides (topics) one to many communication channels.
 * SQS provides (queues) one to one communication channels.
 * Both services are highly scalable and highly available.
+* This service is for migrating existing queue systems from on-premise, to AWS.
+* It supports JMS API and protocols such as AMQP, MQTT, OpenWire and STOMP.
+* Provides queues (one to one) and topics (one to many).
+* **Exam Note!** Not a public service.
+Private networking required (VPC based).
+* Cannot use with other AWS products.
+* **Exam Note!** Default position is to use SNS or SQS.
+* **Exam Note!** Use SNS or SQS if AWS integration is required (logging, service integration).